thetusz22/thetusz22/README.md

 I am a developer with an insatiable curiosity for how things work—from **low-level hardware control** to **immersive 3D web experiences** and **cutting-edge AI models**.

 I don't just write code; I explore ecosystems.
-Whether it's testing the latest **Hugging Face Spaces**, optimizing a Linux kernel for a Raspberry Pi, or building a WebGL engine from scratch, I am always learning and building.
+Whether it's testing the latest **Hugging Face Spaces**, pushing a **Raspberry Pi Pico 2 W** to its limits, or building a WebGL engine from scratch, I am always learning and building.

 ---